fsprojects/TickSpec/README.md

 - The binary should work cleanly on any .NET Standard 2.0, .NET 4.5 or later environment.
 - The TickSpec solution file works with Visual Studio 2017.
 - Historically, Silverlight was supported; this support and the related examples were removed in 2017 (but remain in the commit history for the archeologically inclined)
+- Useful samples are available in the Examples folder https://github.com/fsprojects/TickSpec/tree/master/Examples/ and depending your choice, this one is a good start : https://github.com/fsprojects/TickSpec/tree/master/Examples/ByFramework

 # Feature specification (Plain text)